 The 28th edition of the famous ICEHOTEL in the Swedish Lapland has now opened its doors for the 2017-18 season!

 During the past six weeks, artists from all corners of the globe have brought their winning designs to life.
 Each team worked on one of the hotel’s 35 rooms, in Arctic temperatures hovering around -27 centigrade.
+Chalk & Moss had inside access to the full build on Chalk & Moss.
+You can see the first build stage here, and the final here.

 The ICEHOTEL lies 200km north of Sweden’s Arctic Circle, in the small town of Jukkasjärvi.
 Two tonne blocks of ice were harvested in the spring from the clear Torne river and stored until work would begin.
 At the end of November, the artists received 200kg blocks of ice to carve into their spectacular creations.